davidebbo/davidebbo.github.io/about/index.markdown

 sharing: false
 ---

-I used to work at Microsoft, and now work at Google.
+I used to work at Microsoft, and later at Google.
+Now I'm taking it easy in Paris!
 This blog relates mostly to the work I used to do on the Azure App Service team.

 My team was lucky enough to be able to do most of its development as OSS, as part of [Project Kudu](https://github.com/projectkudu/kudu).